dsarov/ARDaP/README.md

 ## Installation

+# Short version for those that just want to get started and understand how environments in conda work

 ARDaP is available on our development channel and its dependencies can be installed with:

 `conda install -c dsarov -c bioconda -c r ardap`